 - 5.1 The Authority as a responsible employer encourages its employees to participate in a pension scheme.
 Firefighters have access to the Firefighter Pension Scheme.
 For non-firefighters, the Local Government Pension Scheme (LGPS) is available. - 5.2 Under the International Accountings Standards (IAS19), the way in which pensions are reported within these accounts must reflect the full liability incurred for future pension costs in the year it is earned.
 Therefore, each year the value of the liability is calculated by the Authority's actuaries and is shown on the balance sheet as a long-term liability.
-The large pension liability shows what the Authority would owe if it had to pay all the pensions for all the existing and retired firefighters and staff in the pensions is made over many years and is funded by future contributions from firefighters and staff, together with Government funding. - 5.3 Claims of age discrimination were brought in relation to the terms of transitional protection by groups of firefighters and members of the Judiciary in the McCloud/Sargeant legal case (referred herein as "McCloud") and the Court of Appeal handed down its judgment on this claim on 20th December 2018, ruling that the transitional protection arrangements were discriminatory on the basis of age.
+The large pension liability shows what the Authority would owe if it had to pay all the pensions for all the existing and retired firefighters and staff in the pension schemes on 31st March.
+This would not happen as the actual payment of such pensions is made over many years and is funded by future contributions from firefighters and staff, together with Government funding. - 5.3 Claims of age discrimination were brought in relation to the terms of transitional protection by groups of firefighters and members of the Judiciary in the McCloud/Sargeant legal case (referred herein as "McCloud") and the Court of Appeal handed down its judgment on this claim on 20th December 2018, ruling that the transitional protection arrangements were discriminatory on the basis of age.
 As a result, the cost control element of the 2016 valuation was paused whilst the Government addressed the need to remedy this discrimination across all public service pension schemes.
 The cost cap mechanism for the 2016 valuation has since been un-paused and the calculations complete, with the outcome being no changes to benefits or contributions.
 The treatment of the deferred choice underpin as a member cost for cost cap purposes, along with the four year spreading period, was challenged in a Judicial Review which was heard in early 2023.
-The claims made in the Judicial Review were dismissed by the High Court, in a judgment handed down on Friday 10th March 2023.
+The claims made in the Judicial Review were dismissed by the High Court, in a judgment handed down on Friday 10th March 2023. - 5.4 The McCloud remedy window ran from 1st April 2015 to 31st March 2022.
+Eligible members will be able to elect which scheme they wish to receive benefits from for this period. - 5.5 Final calculations of the remedy available under the McCloud judgement have been produced for all pensioners, following the resolution of issues relating to tax legislation.